poypoyan/showhtk/README.md

 * Cmd+&lt;base key&gt; (Cmd is *Win* key in Windows.)
 * Cmd+Shift+&lt;base key&gt;

 Just make an issue if anyone wants more hotkeys 😃.
-Note that I'll reject "incomplete" hotkeys like Ctrl *only*, Alt *only*, etc. because I found out that those keys "compete" with the hotkey forms above.
+Note that I will not implement "incomplete" hotkeys like Ctrl *only*, Alt *only*, etc. because I found out that those keys alone, in some sense, "compete in being shown" with themselves and the hotkey forms above.

 ### Where I got this idea and code inspiration?
 * Thanks to upgradeQ here: https://ideas.obsproject.com/posts/746/show-user-keystrokes-on-screen